shakes76/PatternAnalysis-2023/recognition/JunHyukKim_DEMO3/readme.md

 window 11

 ### 2.2.
 Download ISIC 2017 datasets.
 The dataset is under https://challenge.isic-archive.com/data/#2017.
-Training data, test data, valid data is required and The dataset should be positioned in the same folder as the python codes under data, train data images under train_images folder, and train mask data under train_masks folder.
+Training data, test data, valid data is required and train ground truth, test ground truth and valid ground truth is also required for the segmenation task.
+The dataset should be positioned in the same folder as the python codes under data, train data images under train_images folder, and train mask data under train_masks folder.
 Test data should be in the test_images and test_masks and validation should be in val_images and val_masks folder.

 ## 3. Usage
-Run the Train.py with python3 this will create the model.pth file. this will also create saved.img file if
+Run the Train.py with python3 this will create the model.pth file.
+This will create predictions for each epochs and will also create the loss graph.

 Run predict.py to get the segmentation and the dice coefficient.
 This file will save all the segmentation predictions under evaluation_folder.
-T

 ## 4. Description
 ### 4.1.
 Brief description of the task
+Lesion segmentation is crucial in medical imaging.
+The code solution that is created solves the problem of the segmentation of lesion by automating it, which can benefit the medical prefessionals.
 The ISIC 2017 improved Unet segmentation task is implemented.
 The improve Unet is used and the format follows https://arxiv.org/pdf/1802.10508v1.pdf.
+By doing this, the accuracy and speed of segmenation can be increased significantly.

 #### 4.2.
 Reproducibility
 After 10 epochs, the model relably provided dice score arount 80 percent.